wizofe/thewedding/README.md

 ## Aknowledgements
-Everyone being patient with me while messing around with code, getting inspiration and doing one of the million other things I am doing.
+Everyone being patient with me while messing around with code, getting inspiration and doing one of the million other things I am doing :satisfied: